GEOS270/Module2/docs/Assessment.md

 ## Redlining

 [**1)**](/docs/Application_Part1.md)
-In your own words, describe what the practice of redlining was and discuss some of its long lasting impacts?
+In your own words, describe what a map projection is.
+Why do we use them and why are they all wrong?

 ## ArcGIS Pro Tutorial